-- Provide cover for absences of other team members due to holidays or sickness including covering reception duties. - Moving general items (furniture, scientific equipment) around the Department as required. - Carrying out room moves when groups relocate to other areas of the building. - To assist staff, visitors and visiting workmen authorised to use the departmental parking spaces, checking permits, and liaising with senior administrative staff and university security to prevent unauthorised parking. - Participate in a regular Annual Review. - Undertake any necessary training identified and continuing professional development in order to stay up-to-date professionally including annual Information Governance training. - Comply with Health and safety regulations. - Comply with the policies and procedures set out in the Handbook for University Support staff (or) Academic-Related staff. - Any other duties that may be required from time to time commensurate with the grade of the job.
+- Participate in a regular Annual Review. - Undertake any necessary training identified and continuing professional development in order to stay up-to-date professionally including annual Information Governance training. - Comply with Health and safety regulations. - Adhere to other statutory regulations e.g. Animals (Scientific Procedures) Act, IT/data security - Comply with the policies and procedures set out in the Handbook for Academic-Related staff. - Any other duties that may be required from time to time commensurate with the grade of the job.